 5. Can coaching sessions be scheduled outside of regular business hours?

-To accommodate their clients’ schedules, some coaches do offer coaching sessions outside of normal office hours.
+To accommodate their clients’ schedules, some coaches offer coaching sessions outside of normal office hours.
 The client’s time zone and the coach’s availability, though, may have an impact.

 Final Words on Making an Effective Coaching Schedule